mamyn0va/mamyn0va.github.io/_posts/2018-10-17-he-commits-vendor.md

 - then there is no way one of them get injected by some malware dependency
 - finally you are not dependent of the network (or of the remote dependency repositories) during the build

-None of these arguments satisfied me, not that they're not true, but I think each of them can be solved in a cleaner way, for example by using a cache, a custom repository with audited dependencies, and by solving directly the network issues.
+None of these arguments satisfied me, not that they're not true, but I think each of them can be solved in a cleaner way, for example by using a cache, a custom registry with audited dependencies, and by solving directly the network issues.

 And you, what do you think?